 6:45 pm—7:00 pm New Business

-CRC recruitment: the Committee will need to conduct an early election on all the officer positions in January
+CRC recruitment: the Committee will need to conduct an early election of all the officer positions in January

 Mr. Troy gave a brief report on his experience on the PRB meeting that he attended:

-The training division does analysis on all officer involved shooting and in-custody deaths incidents.
-He thought it was good that the Bureau critiquing them self
+The training division does analysis on all officer-involved shooting and in-custody deaths incidents.
+He thought it was good that the Police Bureau is critiquing themselves

-There was also a report by homicide and internal affairs detectives and a lot of opportunities for discussions
+There was also a report by homicide, detectives, and Internal Affairs and a lot of opportunities for discussions

-Regarding the PRB presentation, the Bureau’s PRB Coordinator had a personal conflict and was unable to attend tonight’s meeting so Mr. Young will move the presentation to the next CRC meeting
+Regarding the PRB presentation, the Police Bureau’s PRB Coordinator had a personal conflict and was unable to attend tonight’s meeting so Mr. Young will move the presentation to the next CRC meeting

 Ad Hoc Workgroup updates: